Winova-Hannah/my-movie-app/README.md

 Feel free to fork the repo and send pull requests if you have ideas for new features or improvements!
 All contributions are welcome.

-## License

-This is open-source, so feel free to use it, tweak it, and improve it however you want!
-(Just make sure to credit me if you use it in your projects.)

 ## Ideas for Cool Future Features